BitonicNL/bl3p-api/docs/authenticated_api/http.md

 ```
 Page number.
 (1 = most recent transactions)
 ```
-The field described above is optional
+The field described above is optional, default is 1
 ___
 `date_from` timestamp
 ```
 Filter the result by an Unix-timestamp.
 Transactions before this date will not be returned.
 ```
-The field described above is optional
+The field described above is optional, default is no filter
 ___
 `date_to` timestamp
 ```
 Filter the result by an Unix-timestamp.
 Transactions after this date will not be returned.
 ```
-The field described above is optional
+The field described above is optional, default is no filter
 ___
 `type` string
 ```
 Filter the result by type.
 (Can be: ‘trade’, ‘fee’, ‘deposit’, ‘withdraw’)
 ```
-The field described above is optional
+The field described above is optional, default is no filter
 ___
 `recs_per_page` int
 ```
 Number of records per page.
 ```
-The field described above is optional
+The field described above is optional, default is 50
 >___

 ###Response